[I]t is the wine that leads me on,

 Another site worth touring is the Rouvalis Winery where the gravity-flow type of infrastructure was first established in the area.

-The island of Santorini, apart from being one of the most picturesque and cosmopolitan of the Ionian islands, is also the main point of origin of the exquisite Asyrtiko white grape variety which yields world-class wines of terroir.
+The island of Santorini, apart from being one of the most picturesque and cosmopolitan of the Ionian sea, is also the main point of origin of the exquisite Asyrtiko white grape variety which yields world-class wines of terroir.

 First-time visitors but regulars too, are welcome to tour the Boutari Winery, the Argyros Estate, the Venetsanos Winery, and the Koutsogiannopoulos Winery among many, walk among the Asyrtiko vineyards, learn some amazing wine history, and of course taste their best wines paired with complementary platters of local goods.